mit-dormcon/website/README.md

 ## Folder structure

 -   `.github/workflows` - Automated build and deploy scripts the site.
-Pushing to master automatically deploys the site (and changes go live!) to GitHub Pages.
+Pushing to main automatically deploys the site (and changes go live!) to GitHub Pages.
 -   `components` - React components for displaying dynamic data, like the list of officers or list of meetings